batanoffs/e-books/README.md

-<h1> E-commerce Bookstore "Knigi.bg" </h1>
+# E-commerce Bookstore "Knigi.bg"

 [![License: MIT](https://img.shields.io/badge/Licence-MIT-teal)](https://opensource.org/licenses/MIT)
 [![styled with: Prettier](https://img.shields.io/badge/styled_with-prettier-purple)](https://github.com/prettier/prettier)

-The goal of this e-commerce full stack project is to design and implement a fully functional online bookstore connected to payment APIs, delivery service APIs, and cloud storage.
-The project also aims to provide a seamless user experience, with features such as filtering and sorting, purchase history, buying, a functional cart, and data management through the admin panel.
+The goal of this full stack project is to design and implement a fully functional online e-commerce website connected to payment APIs, delivery service APIs, cloud storage and database and provide a seamless user experience.

 During development, I've learned a lot about:
 - fully utilizing the features that the React Admin framework provides to build the admin panel